supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

    ![](media/azure-portal-resources.png)

-## Task 02: Deploy an Azure OpenAI Model
+## Task 02: Deploy Azure OpenAI Models

 1. Navigate to **Components > Deployments** settings and click on **Create Deployment** to create an OpenAI model.